-Along with the completion of Council's waste water project and the Department of Conservation's carpark the South Catlins Trust has got the new camping amenities building operational as well as commencing construction on the new heritage building.
+Ongoing with Council's waste water project and Department of Conservation's carpark completed.
+The South Catlins Trust has the new camping amenities building operational as well as commencing construction on the new heritage building.
 An ancillary project has resulted from all this development and the three parties in conjunction with other interest groups, are involved in a planting programme on the reserve to increase the habitat for the Yellow Eyed Penguins.